 - Christianity in Ancient and Medieval Worlds

-Reforming Women: Sixteenth Century Protestant Voices, editor.
+Women Reformers: Protestant Voices in Early Modern Europe, editor.
 Minneapolis: Fortress Press/Media 1517, 2022, forthcoming.

 By Heart: Conversations with Martin Luther’s Small Catechism, co-authored by Guy Erwin, Mary Jane Haemig, Ken Sundet Jones, Martin Lohrmann, Derek Nelson, Kirsi Stjerna, Timothy Wengert, Hans Woersma.
 Minneapolis: Augsburg Fortress, 2017.